kubernetes-sigs/scheduler-plugins/kep/942-node-metadata-scoring/README.md

 #### Normalization

-After all raw scores are collected, the plugin normalizes them linearly into the standard scheduler range `[0, 100]`.
+After all raw scores are collected, the plugin normalizes them linearly into the standard scheduler range `[0, 100]`. `framework.MinNodeScore` is reserved for invalid or missing metadata.
+Valid nodes are normalized into the range `[framework.MinNodeScore + 1, framework.MaxNodeScore]`, so a valid node at the lower end of the min-max range is still distinguishable from a node whose metadata could not be scored.

-If all valid candidate nodes have the same raw score, the plugin assigns `framework.MaxNodeScore` to those valid candidates when at least one other candidate has invalid metadata, and `framework.MinNodeScore` to invalid candidates.
-If every candidate is valid and has the same raw score, the plugin assigns `framework.MinNodeScore` to every candidate.
-In that case, the plugin becomes neutral and leaves the final placement decision to other scheduler plugins and tie-breaking behavior.
+If all valid candidate nodes have the same raw score, the plugin assigns `framework.MinNodeScore + 1` to those valid candidates and `framework.MinNodeScore` to invalid candidates.
+If every candidate is valid and has the same raw score, every candidate receives `framework.MinNodeScore + 1`.
+In that case, the plugin becomes neutral among those valid nodes and leaves the final placement decision to other scheduler plugins and tie-breaking behavior.

 This also means that if all candidates are missing the configured metadata, the plugin does not fail scheduling; it simply stops influencing the ranking.